jekhokie/ansible-modules/thycotic-secret/README.md

 An example of how to use the `thycotic_secret` module is included in the `sample_playbooks` directory.
 All other documentation is included in the module itself.

+## Other Notes

+Some other useful information:

+* Link to the WSDL for the Secret Server you are using: [link](https://<THYCOTIC_HOSTNAME>/WebServices/SSWebService.asmx?wsdl)
+* Can use utilities such as Postman for executing SOAP requests.